amr2018/onelinevalidation/README.md

 'password': 'The password length must be at least 8 uppercase, lowercase letters, numbers, symbols like @aA123#*' }

-If you want more control use custom_validate
+## If you want more control use custom_validate

+from onelinevalidation import custom_validate

 pattrens = [
 	"[a-zA-Z]+[_.]+[a-zA-Z0-9]+",